My Ayahuasca Story

 Everything we see, think, and feel is an illusion.
 Time is an illusion.
 If nothing is real, why not take the drama in our lives easier?
 Why not just enjoy this game of life, learn from our challenges, and grow?
 [Easier said than done, right?
 I know – both as a psychotherapist and a fellow human being...]

 Our thoughts are like carriages in a passing train.
 If we simply observe them, they come and go.
 If we engage with a thought, we jump on the carriage, and it becomes our reality.

 We are all connected.
 We are all One.
 When we are judging others, we are hurting ourselves because a part of what we dislike in others is in us or is a reflection of us.

 Love and forgiveness can heal all wounds.

-I learned a lot from other people’s shares, from observing the shamans’ work, and especially from my conversations with one of the shamans – a lovely, insightful, and caring lady who had prepared our ayahuasca.
+I learned a lot from other people’s shares, from observing the shamans’ work, and especially from my conversations with one of the shamans – a lovely, insightful, and caring lady who had prepared our Ayahuasca.
 I had the privilege to spend my last two days in Holland with her.
 The more we talked, the more she helped me to connect the dots in my story, and the more we grew convinced that it was better for me to not have gone on a psychedelic journey.
-She told me that Mother Aya was very gentle with me.
+She told me that Mother Aya was very gentle and respectful with me.
 The quiet voice inside me agreed, “This was not the right time to go on a journey.”

 Despite the lack of psychedelic experiences, I got what I had gone to Holland for and more.
 I met and connected with incredible people.
 I heard incredible stories.
 And I certainly got my magic…

-Disclaimers: This post is not an endorsement of ayahuasca as an alternative to a medical advice from your doctor or other professional healthcare providers.
+Disclaimers: This post is not an endorsement of Ayahuasca as an alternative to a medical advice from your doctor or other professional healthcare providers.
 The information here is not intended to serve as a therapeutic treatment.
-You are advised to consult your professional healthcare providers before deciding to try ayahuasca.
+You are advised to consult your professional healthcare providers before deciding to try Ayahuasca.